 Losing someone is also analogous because we can still feel the love of that special soul.
 The feeling doesn’t fade.
 And though they’re no longer physically able to be with us, we can still talk to them.
 But with world’s din (especially in this era), our loved ones perhaps might have different ways to talk back to us from where they are now – in the signs – like dropped pennies, certain numbers that catch our eye, blown light bulbs, disconnected calls on landlines or when a cell signal is strong, or visits in our dreams.
 They are gone, but always with us.

 I was looking for a song that would give me strength, since I was shocked by these other two losses, and found comfort in “Seasons of Love,” from the show I saw around the time I met Nicky.
 It had always made me think of my mom’s initial passing, but now it will make me think of Nicky as well each May.

-KYEnjoy more Fast Bikes reading in the four-weekly magazine.
+KYEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.